Medicaid eligibility and enrollment in Alaska

 Our guide to financial resources for Medicare enrollees in Alaska includes overviews of those programs, including Medicare Savings Programs, long-term care benefits, and income guidelines for assistance.

 Throughout the COVID pandemic, states received additional federal Medicaid funding but could not disenroll anyone from Medicaid.
 The ban on disenrollments lasted from March 2020 through March 2023.
-States have a 12-month “unwinding” period, that could begin in February, March, or April 2023, during which they must redetermine eligibility for everyone enrolled in Medicaid.
-Under federal rules, disenrollments could resume as early as April 1, 2023.
+States then had a 12-month “unwinding” period, during which they had to redetermine eligibility for everyone enrolled in Medicaid.

-People who lose their Alaska Medicaid will have the option to transition to an employer’s plan or Medicare (if eligible), or to a private individual/family plan obtained via HealthCare.gov.
-It’s important to submit the application for the new coverage before the date that Medicaid ends, in order to avoid a gap in coverage.
+People who lost their Alaska Medicaid had the option to transition to an employer’s plan or Medicare (if eligible), or to a private individual/family plan obtained via HealthCare.gov.
+CMS reported that 6,239 Alaska residents transitioned from Medicaid to Marketplace coverage during the unwinding period.
+8

 How many people are enrolled in Alaska Medicaid?